-Unable to convince his beloved Muriel’s (Rose Hobart, later seen in Tower of London) father Brigadier General Sir Danvers Carew (the equally splendidly monickered Halliwell Hobbes) that a quick wedding would be preferable to the year he insists upon, Jekyll continues his experiments in his personal lab, waited upon by his faithful servant, Poole (Edgar Norton from Dracula’s Daughter and Son of Frankenstein), eventually developing a potion which he elects to test on himself.
+Unable to convince his beloved Muriel’s (Rose Hobart, later seen in Tower of London) father Brigadier-General Sir Danvers Carew (the equally splendidly monikered Halliwell Hobbes) that a quick wedding would be preferable to the year he insists upon, Jekyll continues his experiments in his personal lab, waited upon by his faithful servant, Poole (Edgar Norton from Dracula’s Daughter and Son of Frankenstein), eventually developing a potion which he elects to test on himself.

 Returning to Ivy’s lodgings, he reveals he and Jekyll are one and the same and after some more brutality, he goes the whole hog and murders her.
 With Lanyon now wise to what is going on, Hyde inevitably ends up at Murial’s house, attacking her and the rest of the household, killing her father in the process.
 With the police on his tale, Hyde and Jekyll struggle to come to terms with who holds the upper hand – is it too late for Jekyll to make amends?

 The film was made prior to the full enforcement of the Hay’s Production Code and this should come as no surprise.
-The film bristles with sexuality, with barely veiled nods to rape and sexual violence and with the two leading ladies revealing plenty of leg and not a little cleavage.
-When it was re-released in 1936, the Code required 8 minutes to be removed before the film could be distributed to cinemas.
-This footage was later restored for the VHS and DVD releases.
+The film bristles with libidinous imagery, with barely veiled nods to carnal violence and with the two leading ladies revealing plenty of leg and not a little cleavage.
+When it was re-released in 1936, the Code required eight minutes to be removed before the film could be distributed to cinemas.
+Thankfully. this footage was later restored for the VHS and DVD releases.

 The secret of the transformation scenes was not revealed for decades (Mamoulian himself revealed it in a volume of interviews with Hollywood directors published under the title The Celluloid Muse).
-Make-up was applied in contrasting colors.
+Make-up was applied in contrasting colours.
 A series of coloured filters that matched the make-up was then used which enabled the make-up to be gradually exposed or made invisible.
-The change in color was not visible on the black-and-white film.
-The effects are not advanced as those of 1940’s The Wolf Man, nor as ageless as 1932’s The Invisible Man but they are nevertheless remarkable.
+The change in colour was not visible on the black-and-white film.
+The effects are not advanced as those of the 1940s The Wolf Man, nor as ageless as 1932’s The Invisible Man but they are nevertheless remarkable.

 When Metro-Goldwyn-Mayer remade the film ten years later with Spencer Tracy in the lead, the studio bought the rights to the 1931 Mamoulian version.
 They then recalled every print of the film that they could locate and for decades most of the film was believed lost.
-Ironically, the Tracy version was much less well received and March jokingly sent Tracy a telegram thanking him for the greatest boost to his reputation of his entire career.
+Ironically, the Tracy version was much less well-received and March jokingly sent Tracy a telegram thanking him for the greatest boost to the reputation of his entire career.

 It was to be March’s only role in a horror film, though it was enough for him to claim the Oscar for best actor (tying with Wallace Beery in The Champ).
 Though his slightly simpering Jekyll make grate somewhat, his Hyde is a miraculous performance, energetic, twitching and frothing at the mouth with lust and vigour.
 His almost gymnastic feats in the film’s finale are a thing of wonder.
 As Hyde once taunts Ivy: ” I’ll show you what horror means!”